Lump in Breast during Breastfeeding

 Here are some ways to prevent lumps in the breast:

-- Try to breastfeed your baby at regular intervals.
+- Try to breastfeed your baby On Demand with a proper latch.

 - Massage your breasts in a circular motion to prevent the milk to accumulate in one place.

 Lumps in the breast while breastfeeding can be due to a number of reasons and not just breast cancer.
-Therefore, it is imperative to educate people that there is nothing to fear as soon as a person comes across a lump in her breast.
+Therefore, it is imperative to educate women that there is nothing to fear if they come across a lump in their breasts.
+Consulting a relevant expert for further guidance and support will help resolve the issue.

 Also Read: Breast Pain during Breastfeeding